Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So I'd caution you to think through the hike(s) you have planned, and know where your water sources are.

-4. EMERGENCY REPAIR SUPPLIES: I have a nylon zippered bag in the bottom of my pack, filled with:
+I stash a nylon zippered bag in the bottom of my pack, filled with:

 I've wound lots of duct tape around my larger water bottle (the one I use in every season), and use it for blister prevention, field repairs to equipment, and patching holes in my pants.